joelouthan/theologic.us/content/posts/0-study-romans/2021-03-23-study-romans.md

 > and to the Lamb, forever and ever!
 >
 > The four living creatures said, “Amen,” and the elders fell down and worshiped.

+This is the call for those who have ears to hear: don't assume you are walking the path.
+I dare you to ask God where are you with him?
+In his righteousness by the precious blood of his Son or outside of his grace?
+Pray to him.
+Go to his word.
+And let the Spirit examine you right now.
+And then get up tomorrow and do it all over again.